giantswarm/docs/src/content/app-platform/namespace-configuration/index.md

       monitoring: "enabled"
 ```

-### Validation in App CR's Namespace Config
+### Validation

-In [default validation logic]({{< relref "/app-platform/defaulting-validation" >}}), app-admission-controller checks whether multiple app CRs are updating the same namespace
+The [validation logic]({{< relref "/app-platform/defaulting-validation" >}}) in app-admission-controller checks whether multiple app CRs are updating the same namespace
 with different values.
-This logic would avoid the situation where the same namespace keeps changing at each app CR's reconciliation.
+The validation webhook will prevent the conflicting value from being added.